Abelardo L. Rodríguez: Federal Cabinet positions (1931-1932)

-Substitute president (1932-1934)
+Presidency (1932–1934)

 Election

 Inauguration of Rodríguez on September 4, 1932.

 President Ortiz Rubio resigned because of conflicts with Calles.
 Thus, the question of succession was vital.
 Ortiz Rubio signed his resignation on 2 September 1932, and it was conveyed to Congress the next day.
 Despite the resignation, the presidential cabinet met, significantly, at the home of former President Calles in Cuernavaca.
 The President of the National Revolutionary Party, General Manuel Pérez Treviño, announced the names of those whom Calles had made known would be acceptable: Finance Minister Alberto J. Pani, General Joaquín Amaro, and General Abelardo L. Rodriguez.
 Pani bowed out and suggested that Calles choose Rodríguez.
 However, four candidates were presented to Congress, with the name of General Juan José Ríos, Secretary of the Interior, added to the other three.

 A groundswell of support gave the presidency to Rodríguez, who was named by Congress as President of Mexico on 4 September 1932.
 The Rodríguez presidency represented the last two years of the Maximato.